CIRED/cired.digital/deploy/HOWTO-deploy.md

 Clone the cired.digital Git repo.
 - `git clone https://github.com/MinhHaDuong/cired.digital.git`

-Transfer secrets:
+Transfer secrets (if you have):

-- Transfer the secrets file to `cired.digital/credentials/API_KEYS`
+- Transfer the secrets dir to a `secrets/` directory sibling to `cired.digital/`
-- Chmod 600 the secrets file
+- Chmod 600 the secret files

 ## Start R2R on the remote

 1. ssh -t admin@157.180.70.232 bash     # Login to the VPS
 2. cd cired.digital                     # Project directory
 3. git pull                             # Update to latest version
-4. src/engine/ops/up.sh                     # Start the stack
+4. deploy/ops/up.sh                     # Start the stack
-5. src/engine/ops/validate.sh               # Verify
+5. deploy/ops/validate.sh               # Verify

 ## Manual smoketesting